 APS RecruitAbility scheme

 If you meet the disability definition you can also apply under the APS RecruitAbility scheme.
 The scheme helps people with disability put forward their skills and experience during the selection process.

-You need to opt in to the scheme when you apply for the 2020 National Graduate Program.
+You need to opt in to the scheme when you apply to the 2022 National Graduate Program.
 You also need to do both of these:

 - declare you have disability

 - meet the minimum requirements of the program.

 We’ll support you to apply in a way that suits you.
 We can make adjustments for you throughout our recruitment process, if needed.
 Contact us to discuss options.

 The Australian Taxation Office (ATO) is recruiting human resources (HR) graduates for 2022 graduate programs, on behalf of some APS agencies.